 TIN Matching allows a payer or authorized agent who is required to file Forms 1099-B, DIV, INT, MISC, OID, and/or PATR, which report income subject to backup withholding, to match TIN and name combinations with IRS records before submitting the forms to the IRS.
 TIN Matching is one of the e-services products that is offered and is accessible through the IRS website.
 For program guidelines, see Pub.
-2108A, e-Services On-Line TIN Matching Program, or go to www.irs. gov and enter keyword "TIN matching" in the upper right corner.
+2108-A, On-Line Taxpayer Identification (TIN) Matching Program, or go to www.irs.gov and enter keyword "TIN matching" in the upper right corner.
 It is anticipated that payers who validate the TIN and name combinations before filing information returns will receive fewer backup withholding (CP2100) "B" notices and penalty notices.
 E-services technical support is available by calling 1-866-255-0654.